 |

-![]() | CSA #62x4 New Orleans Provisional 5c Red Brown on Bluish Paper USED Horz Pair with two full strikes of the “PAID” cancellation and also a partial strike of the New Orleans, La CDS (date not apparent).
-The pair has 4 large margins including part of the imprint at top right and pieces of the two adjacent stamps visible at the bottom.
-This is the left upper corner pair Plated as Pos 1-2.
-There is a light pressed vertical crease between the stamps and a very light corner crease at the lower left seen only from the back.
-Still a Very Fine appearance.
+CSA #62x4 New Orleans Provisional 5c Red Brown on Bluish Paper USED Horz Pair with two strikes of the “PAID” cancellation.
+The pair is 4-Margin with a small part of the imprint visible at the top.
+Plated as Pos 3-4.
+There is an extremely tiny corner crease at the upper left seen only from the back which does not in the least detract from an otherwise Very Fine appearance.
 Ex-Skinner. |

 |